 Just as they believed that butterflies were intermediaries between the material and spirit worlds, the ancient Celts believed that columbines could open doors to other worlds beyond Earth.

 The Columbine in Norse Mythology

 In Nordic mythology, the Vikings associated the columbine with the fertility goddess Freya.
 In fact, they considered columbines to be aphrodisiacs.
-So, giving them to someone whom you were newly courting would be considered too forward.
+So, giving a columbine to someone with whom you just started courting could be considered too forward in ancient Nordic cultures.
 While columbines are toxic if eaten raw, the Vikings would boil them, which dispelled the poisons from the plant.

 Columbine in Greek Mythology